voodoo12345/beam-docs/source/index.rst

 Announcement
 ------------

-.. note:: Beam is currently in Mainnet.
+.. note:: Ontology is currently in Mainnet.
+Latest Version : v1.6.0

-	Rules Signature: ed91a717313c6eb0

-	Download binaries from: `Beam Downloads Page <http://beam.mw/downloads>`_
+	Download binaries from: `Ontology Downloads Page <https://github.com/ontio/ontology/releases>`_

-	Source code: `Beam Github <https://github.com/BeamMW/beam>`_
+	Source code: `Ontology Github <https://github.com/ontio/ontology>`_

 **TLDR;**

-:ref:`I want to Mine Beam<mining_beam>`
+:ref:`I want to run a node<mining_beam>`

-:ref:`I want to learn how to use Beam Desktop Wallet<desktop_wallet_guide>`
+:ref:`I want to learn how to use Owallet Desktop Wallet<desktop_wallet_guide>`

-:ref:`I want to learn how to use Beam Command Line Wallet<command_line_wallet_user_guide>`
+:ref:`I want to learn how to use Ontology Command Line Wallet<command_line_wallet_user_guide>`

-What is Beam?
+What is Ontology?
 --------------

-`Beam <https://beam.mw/>`_ is a next generation scalable, confidential cryptocurrency based on an elegant and innovative `Mimblewimble protocol <https://scalingbitcoin.org/papers/mimblewimble.txt>`_.
+`Ontology <https://ont.io/>`_ Ontology is a new generation of high-performance public blockchains and distributed Trust Collaboration Platform.
+The infrastructure is scalable, stable, and allows low-level customization for different business requirements. <https://ont.io/wp/Ontology-technology-white-paper-EN.pdf>`.

-Things that make BEAM special include:
+Things that make Ontology special include:

-* Users have complete control over privacy - a user decides which information will be available and to which parties, having complete control over his personal data in accordance to his will and applicable laws.

-* Confidentiality without penalty - in BEAM confidential transactions do not cause bloating of the blockchain, avoiding excessive computational overhead or penalty on performance or scalability while completely concealing the transaction value.

-* No trusted setup required.

-* Blocks are mined using Equihash Proof-of-Work algorithm.

-* Limited emission using periodic halving.

-* No addresses are stored in the blockchain - no information whatsoever about either the sender or the receiver of a transaction is stored in the blockchain.

-* Superior scalability through compact blockchain size using the “cut-through” feature of Mimblewimble.
+* Chain network - Interoperable with Multiple Public Blockchain and Consortium Blockchain.

+* High performance - 10,000+ TPS Single chain & layer 2 for scalability.

+* Trust collaboration modules - To support distributed business scenarios include digital identity ,data exchange and rating .

+* Mature Dev tools - Use the IDE kits what you are used to.

+* Widely supported Dev languages - Python, C#, JavaScript ,JAVA and Golang .

+* Token economy - Dual token model with fixed supply Fair governance.

 * No premine.
 No ICO.
-Backed by a treasury, emitted from every block during the first five years.
+Backed by a co-builder network.

-* Implemented from scratch in C++.

 .. _start:

 Getting Started
 ---------------

-The simplest way to get started with Beam is by visiting the `Beam website <http://beam.mw>`_, reading and understanding the materials posted there and joining Beam Community on Telegram (https://t.me/BeamPrivacy) for updates and discussions.
+The simplest way to get started with Ontology is by visiting the `Ontology website <http://ont.io>`_, reading and understanding the materials posted there and joining ONT Global Community on Telegram (https://t.me/OntologyNetwork) for updates and discussions.

-.. danger:: Beam is extremely new and experimental technology.
+.. danger:: Ontology is extremely new and experimental technology.
 No guarantees can be provided by anyone whatsoever.
 Use it at your own risk.
 Make sure you know what you are doing, especially if there is money involved.

-Just like any other cryptocurrency, using Beam requires learning and understanding what this all is about.
+Just like any other cryptocurrency, using Ontology requires learning and understanding what this all is about.
 If real money is involved, it also requires concern with security of the process.

-.. hint:: That said, you can always safely play with Beam by connecting to the permanent Testnet.
+.. hint:: That said, you can always safely play with Ontology by connecting to the permanent Testnet.

-To lean more about how cryptocurrencies work in general and Beam in particular please visit our :ref:`Resources` page
+To lean more about how cryptocurrencies work in general and Ontology in particular please visit our :ref:`Resources` page

 Once you familiarized yourself with key ideas and concepts, it is recommended to start from connecting to our Testnet.
 The simplest way to do that is by downloading and installing our Desktop Wallet and following instructions in :ref:`desktop_wallet_guide`.